1. Get access

 You can do more with components

-A content provider (CP) code is what Akamai Technologies, Inc. uses to track the use of its CDN services.
-Your account team will initially get you at least one of these codes for this workflow.
-You'll use it to create an Ion delivery configuration.
+Akamai uses content provider (CP) codes to track the use of CDN services.
+Your account team initially provides you with at least one of these codes.
+In this tutorial, you'll use it when you create an Ion delivery configuration.

 A CP code is comprised of two parts: